 Most guests wear black tie and long dresses, but we encourage stylish creativity.
 Don’t be afraid to stand out from the crowd.

 Is there an interval?

-There is an interval during the opera that lasts 100 minutes.
+There is an interval during the opera to allow for people to enjoy their evening meal.
 During this time guests can either reserve a table in one of our restaurants to enjoy a three course meal or they can reserve a picnic table in one of our marquees.
 Alternatively, there is the option to bring your own picnic and furniture and set up in our gardens free of charge.

 Can I buy food on the night?